Safety & Compliance

 Regulatory compliance & certifications

-Need the full EU Declaration of Conformity or supporting test reports?
-Reference the device model and serial number from the label on the enclosure.
+Need the current certification status, target completion dates, or interim test evidence for procurement decisions?
+Reference the device model and serial number from the label on the enclosure when contacting Sixfab.

-This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC Rules.
+Once FCC certification is issued, this equipment is expected to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
-Operation is subject to the following two conditions:
+Final certification will subject operation to the following two conditions:

 - This device may not cause harmful interference.